@cluster_defaults

 Value | string |

-Dictionary URI used for the server-specific local database.
-This typically
+Configuration for the backend-specific local database.
+This is expected to

 cluster_proxy_check_backends